-The Board has established the following Committees to assist the Board in discharging its responsibilities: the Executive Committee, the Audit Committee, the Compensation Committee, the Nominating Committee and the Stock Repurchase Committee.
-All Committees (except the Executive Committee and the Stock Repurchase Committee) shall be made up of only Independent Directors.
+- 5.1.
+Number, Structure and Independence of Committees.
+The Board has established the following Committees to assist the Board in discharging its responsibilities: the Audit Committee; the Compensation Committee; the Nominating Committee; and the Stock Repurchase Committee.
+All Committees (except the Stock Repurchase Committee) shall be made up of only Independent Directors.
+In addition, members of the Audit and Compensation Committees must satisfy additional independence and other criteria required by SEC rules, the listing standards for the NYSE, the Internal Revenue Service rules, and other applicable laws.
 Committee members and Committee chairs are appointed by the Board upon the recommendation of the Nominating Committee.
-From time to time, the Board may form a new committee depending upon the circumstances.
-Members of the Audit Committee must satisfy certain other "independent" and financial literacy standards as required by SEC rules and the listing standards for the NYSE and other applicable laws.
-In addition, at least one member of the Audit Committee must be qualified as an "audit committee financial expert" as defined by the rules of the SEC.

-Each of the Audit Committee, Compensation Committee and Nominating Committee has a written charter, approved by the Board, setting forth its duties, authority and responsibilities.
-The charters also provide that each Committee will annually evaluate its performance.
+From time to time, the Board may form a new committee depending upon the circumstances. - 5.2.
+Committee Charters.
+Each of the Audit Committee, the Compensation Committee and the Nominating Committee has a written charter, approved by the Board, setting forth its duties, authority and responsibilities.
+The charters also provide that each Committee will annually evaluate its performance. - 5.3.
+Committee Agendas.
 The chairperson of each Committee, in consultation with the Committee members, determines the frequency and length of the Committee meetings, consistent with any requirements set forth in the Committee's charter.
 The chairperson of each Committee, in consultation with appropriate management liaisons, sets the Committee's agenda for meetings.
 Committee members may suggest the inclusion of items on the agenda.
 The Committees report regularly to the full Board with respect to their activities.

-Director Compensation
+6. Other Board Matters

-The form and amount of Director compensation is determined by the Compensation Committee in accordance with the policies and principles set forth in its charter, and the Compensation Committee conducts a periodic review of Director compensation, including a review of director compensation paid by other companies of comparable size.
-Non-management Directors receive a fee for attendance at each Board meeting.
-Directors who serve on Committees receive additional compensation for each Committee meeting that is attended, and chairpersons receive additional compensation.
-In addition to fees, Directors receive an annual grant of restricted stock in an amount determined by the Compensation Committee of the Board.
+6.1.
+Director Compensation.
+The form and amount of director compensation is determined by the Compensation Committee in accordance with the policies and principles set forth in its charter, and the Compensation Committee conducts a periodic review of director compensation, including a review of director compensation paid by other companies of comparable size.
+Non-management directors and committee members receive an annual retainer, and committee chairpersons receive additional compensation.
+In addition to fees, directors receive an annual grant of restricted stock in an amount determined by the Compensation Committee.
+The Board may award additional fees to a director for additional services provided to the Board by the director.

-The Compensation Committee will consider that Directors' independence may be jeopardized if Director compensation and perquisites exceed customary levels, if the Company makes a substantial charitable contribution to organizations with which a Director is affiliated, or if the Company enters into consulting contracts with, or provides other indirect forms of compensation to, a Director or an organization with which a Director is affiliated.
+The Compensation Committee will consider that the directors' independence may be jeopardized if director compensation and perquisites exceed customary levels, if the Company makes a substantial charitable contribution to organizations with which a director is affiliated, or if the Company enters into consulting contracts with, or provides other indirect forms of compensation to, a director or an organization with which a director is affiliated.